priyadalvi/demo.file/index.md

 	}
 	EOM
 ```
  7. Complete the installation using the command:
      ```markdown
 	Make sure the permissions are correct
 	cd /var/www/
 	chown -R www-data. owncloud
 ```
-**ownCloud is now installed.**
+**Your ownCloud is now installed.**
 To verify if it's ready to use, navigate to [YourCloud Domain](http://your-owncloud-domain).
 For more information, refer [Detailed ownCloud Administration Guide](https://doc.owncloud.com/server/10.8/admin_manual/ownCloud_Admin_Manual.pdf).

 # As an administrator, how do I add a user account?